SohYeeLee/Simulation/README.md

 # Simulation
-Using different algorithms to simulate output
+Using different algorithms to approximate output with simulation